JeanCarletta/HeatHack-Sessions/intro.md

 These are reading materials for the HeatHack programme.

-For now, it's just a sample.
+For now, it's just a sample containing only the technology guide.